Maximal angular correlation in $\gamma-\gamma$ coincidences: a quantitative study: Setup and description of the experiment

 \section{Setup and description of the experiment}

 Consider the detection of an emission of specific gamma rays by some radioactive nucleus.
-The counting rate, in $\mathrm{s}^{-1}$, of the counter associated to the detector is given by \be N = A \epsilon \frac{\Omega}{4 \pi}. \ee Here $A$ is the number of gamma rays per second emitted by the isotropic radioactive source: it is given as the product of the source activity by the fraction of its decays that result in the gamma rays we are considering. $\epsilon$ is the \emph{intrinsic efficiency} of the detector for the corresponding gamma ray energy, and $\Omega$ is the solid angle subtended at the source by the face of the detector.
+The counting rate, in $\mathrm{s}^{-1}$, of the counter associated to the detector is given by \be N = A \epsilon \frac{\Omega}{4 \pi}. \ee Here $A$ is the number of gamma rays per second emitted by the isotropic radioactive source: it is given as the product of the source activity times the fraction of its decays that result in the gamma rays we are considering. $\epsilon$ is the \emph{intrinsic efficiency} of the detector for the corresponding gamma ray energy, and $\Omega$ is the solid angle subtended at the source by the face of the detector.
 One often calls the fraction $\frac{\Omega}{4 \pi}$ the \emph{geometrical efficiency} of the detector \cite{Leo:1987kd}.

-Indeed, we assume that the face of the detector is a circle of finite radius $r$, at a distance $d$ of the isotropic source it is facing.
+Indeed, we assume that the face of the detector is a circle of finite radius $r$, at a distance $d$ from the isotropic source it is facing.
 The fraction of events impinging on the detector over the events emitted by the source corresponds to the area of the spherical cap limited by the face of the detector (and inserted on a sphere having the source at its center) divided by the area of the whole sphere.
 The radius of that sphere is $R= \sqrt{d^2 + r^2}$, and its area is of course $4 \pi R^2$.
-The area of the spherical cap is given by an elementary surface integral as $2 \pi R^2 \left(1-\frac{d}{R}\right)$ or, defining the angle $\beta=\arctan \frac{r}{d},$ $2 \pi R^2 \left(1-\cos \beta\right)$.
+Defining the angle \be \beta=\arctan \frac{r}{d}, \ee the area of the spherical cap is given by an elementary surface integral as $2 \pi R^2 \left(1-\frac{d}{R}\right)$ or $2 \pi R^2 \left(1-\cos \beta\right)$.
 Dividing by the area of the sphere $4 \pi R^2$, we get for the geometrical efficiency in (\ref{count}) \cite{Knoll:2000fj} \be \frac{\Omega}{4 \pi}=\frac{1}{2} \left(1-\cos \beta\right). \ee The value of $\beta$ can be varied by choosing the distance $d$ between the detector and the source (of course, given the restrictions in each laboratory).
 Typical values of $\beta$ are small.
 Smaller values of $\beta$ mean a larger angular resolution but a smaller geometrical efficiency.